dmichaels/public/work/summaries/dig_welcomes/README.md

   - So for something like Welcome emails, getting sent out as much as 48 hours after the member actually joined.
 * I worked largely with this Data Warehouse system.
-* Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_), the algorithm for which (for historical reasons) is arcane and non-trivial; this dependency a complicating factor.
+* Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_), the algorithm for which (for historical reasons) is arcane and non-trivial; this is a data-flow bottleneck dependency is a complicating factor.

 ---